sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 ## You will learn
 - Set up your local machine for agentic MDK development
 - Install and configure the MDK MCP server
+- Configure an LLM provider for use with MCP
 - Connect an MCP client (VS Code + Cline) to the MCP server
 - Define rules to guide AI-assisted MDK development
-- Verify and configure an LLM provider for use with MCP

 ---